UnixJunkie/diskuv-ocaml/contributors/doc/LocalProject.rst

     **Spaces in your project directory**

-    A central part of a local project is the file ``Makefile``.
+    A central part of a Local Project is the file ``Makefile``.
 There has been a `twenty year bug <http://savannah.gnu.org/bugs/?712>`_ open for
     getting GNU Make - the tool that runs the commands in ``Makefile`` - to work when there are spaces in directories and filenames.
 Please don't wait for it